-This is a rare fried recipes on this blog.
-That being said, frying up the crab cakes is essential; without the heat of a skillet, they just won’t get the crispy exterior that we all love.
-You can also broil crab cakes if you prefer not to fry.
-Just know that they won’t have the same golden-brown crunch that fried cakes do!
-We use butter to fry our crab cakes, but you can always use olive or coconut oil.
+This is a rare fried recipe on this blog.
+That being said, frying up the crab cakes is essential; without the heat of a skillet, they just won’t get the golden crispy exterior that we all love.
+You can also broil crab cakes if you prefer not to fry them to achieve a golden brown cake.
+Just know that they won’t have the same golden appearance along with that crunch we expect from fried cakes.
+When pan-frying, we use both a little butter and a little olive oil, but you can always use just olive or coconut oil.

-You might want to make a big batch of these crab cakes-they’ll always go fast!
+You’ll want to make a big batch of these Maryland Crab Cakes they go fast!

-There are always many different ways to make this recipe your own.
-Switch things up a bit, try a spice you’ve never used before or swap out ingredients with some of your favorite.
+There are always many different ways to make these crab cakes your own.
+Switch things up a bit, try seasoning you’ve never used before or swap an ingredient with one of your favorites.
 We always encourage making kitchen time fun at Waxing Kara Honey House.
 Here are some ideas:

 - Prepare the cakes the night before to make cooking even faster

-- Squeeze fresh lemon juice and dill over top for a flavorful twist before serving
+- Squeeze fresh lemon juice over top and sprinkle with fresh parsley just before serving for a flavorful twist

 - 1/2 tsp. pepper